timsch3/asciigotchi/README.md

 # asciigotchi

 Made a simple ASCII style tamagotchi in React that lives in the local storage.
-It gets hungry after five hours and takes longer to feel lonely and to need some hygiene :)
+It gets hungry every five hours, needs to be petted every 7.5 hours and has to be cleaned every 12 hours :) Otherwise it will get sick and die after 10 more hours.

 Check it out here: https://timschilling.net/asciigotchi/